Edward Mandla: Renewable energy

 Mandla has called on the council to revise its target for a 70 percent greenhouse reduction by 2030, saying it's no longer achievable and is "misleading to the public."
 He argued that the plan to roll out tri-generation power plants across the city was extremely complex and could leave ratepayers paying hundreds of millions of dollars.
 He stressed that this was an ambitious scheme for the council to undertake and that exceptional risk and project management were necessary.
 He suggested the council evaluate gas price uncertainty and to consider alternatives.
 Plans to construct a tri-generation plant at Green Square were eventually halted in June 2013 due to financial risk.

 Parking

 Mandla aims to end what he has described as Sydney's "hatred of car ownership".
 He has called for new housing developments to include at least one car space for each apartment.
 He is also an advocate for 15-minute free parking throughout the city, which would benefit locals and promote what he described as "park local, buy local".

 Wild fires

 In 2013, when wild fires destroyed hundreds of homes in New South Wales, Mandla convinced the council to increase its contribution to the Australian Red Cross NSW Disaster Relief from $100,000 to $200,000.
-He also criticized the green movement for cutting down on back burning, which in turn contributed to the damaging wild fire, and accused Moore of turning a speech on bush fire into a political statement on global warming.
+He also criticised the green movement for cutting down on back burning, which in turn contributed to the damaging wild fire, and accused Moore of turning a speech on bush fire into a political statement on global warming.